astelrastogi/Classification-task-on-speech-dataset/README.md

 fsdd.py - Interprets the images and predicts the digit.

 The test set officially consists of the first 10% of the recordings.
 Recordings numbered 0-4 (inclusive) are in the test and 5-49 are in the training set.

+The d_h file contains the final code and calls the get_spectrograms function to give the result.
+97% accuracy on test set.